Tim C. Lee's Biography

 With $5,000 of his own money, a $5,000 loan from the Small Business Administration (SBA), a $5,000 loan from his mother, Joan Sergent, and plenty of advice and guidance, Tim was on a mission to open his first commercial location.
 Some of that advice and guidance came from, Dwayne Perkins, Loan Specialist at Central MS Planning & Development District in Jackson, MS, Larry Ward, Business Counselor at Jackson State University Small Business Development Center in Jackson, MS, Tim was on a mission to open his first commercial location.

 After searching for months for the ideal location, Tim finally found a building in August of 2003 in Jackson, MS. Tim had until December of the same year to turn the property into what he would eventually call, TCL Financial & Tax Services.

 The month of December was a very fortunate period for Tim.
 He was able to pass the National Teachers' Examination to graduate from Jackson State University.
 You calculated correctly!
 Tim did not complete all necessary college studies to obtain his Bachelor of Science degree until he reached the age of 31 years old.
 A true testament that it is never too late and you are never too old to achieve a goal.

-With only $100 left in his bank account, Tim officially opened the first location of TCL Financial & Tax Services on January 5, 2004 at 3030 Terry Road, Suite A in Jackson, MS...just in time for the 2003 tax season.
+With only $100 left in his bank account, Tim officially opened the first location of TCL Financial & Tax Services on January 5, 2004 at 3030 Terry Road, Suite A, in Jackson, MS...just in time for the 2003 tax season.

 TIME FOR EXPANSION